Celtics Vs. 76ers Preview: Keys To Victory, Prediction For Second-Round Series

 PREDICTION

 Celtics in 7.
 There’s no denying the 76ers have all the momentum entering the series: they’re much fresher and really have begun to hit their stride dating back to the second half of the regular season.
-But it all it takes is one punch in the mouth to totally throw a team off.
+But all it takes is one punch in the mouth to totally throw a team off.
 Boston’s resiliency has been on full display throughout the season, and the case could be made the C’s are more mentally tough than the young and inexperienced Sixers.
-And with home court in their back pocket, the Celtics have what it takes to advance to the Eastern Conference finals.
+And with home court in their back pocket, the Celtics should have what it takes to advance to the Eastern Conference finals.

 Powered by WordPress.com VIP